 Parents of involved student offenders and targets/victims shall be provided with information about the investigation, in accordance with Federal and State law and regulation.
-The information to be provided to parents or guardians shall include the nature of the investigation, whether the district found evidence of harassment, intimidation, or bullying, or whether consequences were imposed or services provided to address the incident of harassment, intimidation, or bullying.
+The information to be provided to parents shall include the nature of the investigation, whether the district found evidence of harassment, intimidation, or bullying, and whether consequences were imposed or services provided to address the incident of harassment, intimidation, or bullying.
 This information shall be provided in writing within five school days after the results of the investigation are reported to the Board of Education.

 A parent may request a hearing before the Board of Education after receiving the written information about the investigation.
 Any request for such a hearing shall be filed with the Board Secretary no later than sixty calendar days after the written information is provided to the parents.
 The hearing shall be held within ten business days of the request.
 The Board of Education shall conduct the hearing in executive session, pursuant to the Open Public Meetings Act (N.J.S.A.
 10:4-1 et seq.), to protect the confidentiality of the students.
-At the hearing, the Board may hear testimony from and consider information provided by the school Anti-Bullying Specialist and others, as appropriate, regarding the alleged incident, the findings from the investigation of the alleged incident, recommendations for consequences or services, and any programs instituted to reduce such incidents, prior to rendering a determination.
+At the hearing, the Board may hear testimony from and consider information provided by the school Anti-Bullying Specialist and others, as appropriate, regarding the incident, the findings from the investigation of the incident, recommendations for consequences or services, and any programs instituted to reduce such incidents, prior to rendering a determination.
+A redacted copy of the completed written report form developed by the New Jersey Department of Education that removes all student identification information shall be confidentially shared with the Board of Education after the conclusion of the investigation if a hearing with the Board of Education is requested by the parents pursuant to N.J.S.A.
+18A:37-15.b.(6)(d).

-At the regularly scheduled Board of Education meeting following its receipt of the Superintendent's report on the results of the investigation to the Board or following a hearing in executive session, the Board shall issue a decision, in writing, to affirm, reject, or modify the Superintendent's decision.
+At the regularly scheduled Board of Education meeting following its receipt of the Superintendent's report on the results of the investigations to the Board or following a hearing in executive session, the Board shall issue a decision, in writing, to affirm, reject, or modify the Superintendent's decision.
 The Board's decision may be appealed to the Commissioner of Education, in accordance with N.J.A.C.
 6A:3, Controversies and Disputes, no later than ninety days after issuance of the Board of Education's decision.